ItsK1n/myappsample/README.md

 # myappsample
-This is practicing and doing git tutorials
+This is practicing and doing git tutorials. \n
 First time pushing git to github LETS GOOOO!!!